Goa Property Registration Charges 2025 – Updated Stamp Duty, Registration Fees, and New Rules Explained

 1. Can I register property in Goa without using e-stamping?

-3. Is stamp duty same for all property types in Goa?
+3. Is stamp duty the same for all property types?

 4. Can NRIs register property in Goa?

-Yes, but only through a legally authorised Power of Attorney holder.
-RBI rules must be followed.
+Yes, but only via a legally authorised Power of Attorney as per RBI rules.

-5. Is it compulsory to register all property transactions in Goa?
+5. Is registration compulsory for all property sales?

 Yes.
-Any sale of immovable property must be registered to be considered legally valid.
+Every immovable property sale must be registered to be legally valid.